How gum disease affects the overall success of your dental implant treatment and if we can place dental implants at all.

 Want to know what’s really going on with your oral health?
 Periodontal (gum) disease is an infection of your gum tissues, which hold your teeth securely in place.

 We understand here at the Gentle Dental that some patients may have developed poor oral habits like not flossing or perhaps smoking or eating the wrong foods.

 Gum disease is very common and completed reversible.
 Periodontitis is a severe gum infection.

 Gum disease causes the gums to shrink (receding gums).
 This, in turn, allows bacteria to attach to the bone holding the tooth in place.

-Less gum, less bone are the most common problems when wanting to have dental implants.
+Less gum, and less bone are the most common problems when wanting to have dental implants.
 Implants fitted into a mouth that has gum disease could ultimately fall out.

 The symptoms of gum disease can contribute to tooth loss and other negative general health consequences.

 As implant dentists and periodontists, we aim to quickly restore your gums to health and replace any teeth lost to the disease.

 It is essential to have healthy gums before an implant can be placed and often before any cosmetic dental procedure.

 For immediate help, call 020 8224 7562.